-One of our very own Business Development Managers, Izan Coomonte, recently read an article (referenced in the post) on Event Industry News, where there was some miscommunication regarding the differences and benefits of RFID vs Barcodes.
+One of our very own Business Development Managers, Izan Coomonte, recently read an article on Event Industry News, where there was some miscommunication regarding the differences and benefits of RFID vs Barcodes.
 The below post is his response to that article.
 We hope to be able to shed some light and clear up some miscommunications.

 Reviewing the value of RFID vs Barcode technologies at your event

 Following the debate about weighing up the opportunities of implementing RFID systems at events and music festivals, I recently read an article in one of the well known music industry portals Event Industry News that talked about the pros and cons of RFID and Barcode technologies where I found certain points that I disagree with.

 As I believe there is a little bit of confusion between the differences and benefits of each of the technologies and that I find the subject really interesting for all major players in the industry, I want to give my personal opinion about this particular article named “RFID vs Barcodes” and follow the valuable debate about the usage of both technologies.